uptechteam/ios-cookbook/8-ui-tests.md

 Unlike unit tests, it takes A LOT of time to run all UI tests separetaly, so you can do one `func test..()` for a view with multiple asserts to combine all tests for that view.
 But not sure if this is a good approach to be honest.
 It is a trade-off between time and structure.

+#### 5. You can use `Xcode Target`s to your advantage

+While you are working on UI tests for a specific screen, you can create a specific target for this UI test and save some time by not running every UI test in the project!

 ## Should We Add UI Tests to Our Development Cycle?